QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Introduction

 \section{Introduction}

 The quest for a complete non-perturbative theory of quantum gravity remains one of the most profound challenges in modern theoretical physics.
-Among the most promising frameworks is the AdS/CFT correspondence \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj}, which establishes a duality between a conformal field theory (CFT) in $D$-dimensions and a $(D+1)$-dimensional gravitational theory with asymptotically Anti-de Sitter (AdS) spacetime.
+Among the most promising frameworks is the AdS/CFT correspondence \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj}, which establishes a duality between a $D$-dimensional conformal field theory (CFT) and a gravitational theory in $(D+1)$-dimensional asymptotically Anti-de Sitter (AdS) spacetime.
 This duality not only provides a powerful tool for studying strongly coupled quantum field theories but also offers deep insights into the nature of spacetime itself.

-A very important aspect of the AdS/CFT correspondence is that global symmetries of the field theory exhibit themselves as gauge symmetries in the bulk.
+A very important aspect of the AdS/CFT correspondence is that global symmetries of the field theory exhibit themselves as gauge symmetries in the bulk\cite{Witten:1998qj}.
 In particular, conformal transformations of the field theory are connected to a subset of diffeomorphisms in the asymptotically AdS$_{D+1}$ spacetime.
 Other global symmetries in the field theory also manifest as gauge symmetries in the holographic dual.
-This structure bears striking resemblance to the ``topological holographic principle'' , proposed in the study of generalized symmetries\cite{Gaiotto:2014kfa},\footnote{The modern approach to symmetries involves studying topological operators within the theory; hence, we will also refer to this as topological symmetries.} where the path integral of a quantum field theory (QFT) with symmetries on a $D$-manifold $\Sigma_D$ is produced from the path integral of a topological field theory (often called SymTFT) in $(D+1)$ dimensions on a manifold of the form $\Sigma_D \times I$, with $I$ being an interval.
-This is often called ``sandwich construction''\cite{Gaiotto:2020iye, Ji:2019jhk, Freed:2022qnc, Apruzzi:2021nmk, Moradi:2022lqp}.
+This structure bears striking resemblance to the ``topological holographic principle'', proposed in the study of generalized symmetries\cite{Gaiotto:2014kfa},\footnote{Throughout this paper, by ``topological symmetries'' we mean symmetries implemented by topological defect operators, including non-invertible ones.
+Every global symmetry is topological in this sense; the adjective emphasizes that the basic objects entering our construction are the topological defects themselves.} where the path integral of a quantum field theory (QFT) with symmetries on a $D$-manifold $\Sigma_D$ is produced from the path integral of a topological field theory (often called SymTFT) in $(D+1)$ dimensions on a manifold of the form $\Sigma_D \times I$, with $I$ being an interval.
+This is often called ``sandwich construction''\cite{Gaiotto:2020iye, Ji:2019jhk, *Kong:2020cie, *Kong:2020jne, *Chatterjee:2022kxb, Freed:2022qnc, Apruzzi:2021nmk, Moradi:2022lqp}.
 The SymTFT is chosen so that a given global symmetry of the QFT is gauged in the TQFT \cite{cat2,Ji:2019jhk}.
 This strongly suggests that the two holographic principles are closely related.